iamAnas-zzx/Web-D-Bootcamp---Colt-Steele/README.md

 # Web-D-Bootcamp---Colt-Steele
 This repository contains all projects developed during my course of The Web Development Bootcamp 2023 by Colt Steele.
-The projects developed uses all types of modern software, tools, libraries etc. used in Full Stack Web Development.
+The projects developed duuring this course uses all types of modern software, tools, libraries etc., used in Full Stack Web Development.